The Circus (1928 film): Filming

-Filming began on January 11, 1926 and the majority was completed by November.
-After the first month of filming, it was discovered that the film negative had been scratched; restoration work was able to eventually adjust the negative.
+Filming began on January 11, 1926, and the majority was completed by November.Mitchell 1997, p.
+58. After the first month of filming, it was discovered that the film negative had been scratched; restoration work was able to eventually adjust the negative.
 A major fire broke out at Chaplin's studios in September, delaying production for a month.
 Chaplin was served with divorce papers by Lita Grey in December, and litigation delayed the release of the film for another year.